 - Having control over monopolies

 - Preventing economic power from getting concentrated for the common detriment

 - Putting a halt on Monopolistic and Restrictive trade practices

-The focus of the MRTP Act is to prohibit all the Unfair, Restrictive and Monopolistic Trade practices.
+The focus of the MRTP Act is to prohibit all Unfair, Restrictive and Monopolistic Trade practices.
 Such practices not only create an adverse impact on the competition in the industry and trade but also tend to impair the interests of the general public.
-Hence, the Act focuses a lot on all those mechanisms which help in encouraging fair deal and fair play in the market along with the promotion of the healthy competition.
+Hence, the Act focuses a lot on all those mechanisms which help in encouraging fair deals and fair play in the market along with the promotion of healthy competition.

-The Act covered almost all the areas of business such as promotion, sales, advertising, packaging, purchasing, investment, pricing, distribution, production, take- over or merger amalgamation with any undertaking.
+The Act covered almost all the areas of business, such as promotion, sales, advertising, packaging, purchasing, investment, pricing, distribution, production, take- over or merger amalgamation with any undertaking.

 Similar to the other competition laws of the world, the MRTP Act also takes three basic trade practices into its ambit viz., monopolistic, unfair and restrictive.

-The Indian Supreme Court had affirmed to the opinion of the TELCO case once again and adopted the test of the rule of reason formally in another case of Mahindra & Mahindra Ltd. v Union of India.
-Then, the legislature introduced MRTP Amendment Act, 1984 that enshrined all the principles laid down by the Supreme Court so that there can be a restriction on all those agreements that got listed under Section 33(1) of the MRTP Act such as exclusive dealing, area restriction, maintenance of resale price and so on.
+The Indian Supreme Court had affirmed the opinion of the TELCO case once again and adopted the test of the rule of reason formally in another case of Mahindra & Mahindra Ltd. v Union of India.
+Then, the legislature introduced the MRTP Amendment Act, 1984 that enshrined all the principles laid down by the Supreme Court so that there can be a restriction on all those agreements that got listed under Section 33(1) of the MRTP Act, such as exclusive dealing, area restriction, maintenance of resale price and so on.